 The Digital Millennium Copyright Act

-This page describes our policies regarding the following types of notifications:
+This page provides instructions for filing the following types of complaints:

 - Infringement Notification

 To file a notice of infringement with us, please file a complaint using the steps available at our legal troubleshooter.
 By selecting the appropriate product, the form will prompt you to provide all the information listed below that is required to submit a valid DMCA complaint.
 Please note that you will be liable for damages (including costs and attorneys' fees) if you materially misrepresent that a product or activity is infringing your copyrights.
 Indeed, in a past case (please see http://www.onlinepolicy.org/action/legpolicy/opg_v_diebold/ for more information), a company that sent an infringement notification seeking removal of online materials that were protected by the fair use doctrine was ordered to pay such costs and attorneys fees.
 The company agreed to pay over $100,000.
 Accordingly, if you are not sure whether material available online infringes your copyright, we suggest that you first contact an attorney.

 The administrator of an affected site or the provider of affected content may make a counter notification pursuant to sections 512(g)(2) and (3) of the Digital Millennium Copyright Act.
 When we receive a counter notification, we may reinstate the material in question.